ricardocolom64/InstaSlot/README.md

 # Other Information

 This game was done in approximately 36 hours as part of the ShellHacks 2021 Hackathon.
 We hope that with more time we will be able to polish the game and make it as good as we can.
-Also, here's another look at the custom ShellHacks 3D Model we designed
+Also, here's another look at the custom ShellHacks 3D Model we designed.

 ![ShellHacks Model](https://i.imgur.com/isohHGA.png)